-The Office for Civil Rights and Title IX Education and Compliance is responsible for the University's compliance with federal and state laws and University policies and procedures regarding discrimination and harassment.
-OCR provides leadership and oversight for the Office of Institutional Equity and the Title IX Prevention, Outreach, and Education Department.
-OCR leads efforts to cultivate a campus community that is free of harassment and discrimination by developing strong institutional policies and procedures, providing resources and supportive services to facilitate ongoing academic and professional success, responding to investigate reported incidents, delivering education and outreach programs to prevent incidents, and engaging the broader campus community to promote a culture of inclusion.
+The Office for Civil Rights and Title IX Education and Compliance (OCR) is responsible for the University's compliance with federal and state laws and University policies and procedures regarding discrimination and harassment.
+OCR provides leadership and oversight for the Office of Institutional Equity, the office of the ADA Coordinator, and the Prevention, Outreach and Education Department.
+OCR leads efforts to cultivate a campus community that is free of harassment and discrimination by developing strong institutional policies and procedures, providing resources and supportive services to facilitate ongoing academic and professional success, investigating reported incidents, delivering education and outreach programs to prevent incidents, and engaging the broader campus community to promote a culture of inclusion.

-For more information, please visit OCR's Web site at civilrights.msu.edu or call 1-517-884-0610.
+For more information, please visit OCR's Web site at civilrights.msu.edu or call 1-517-355-3960.

-Title IX Prevention Outreach and Education Department
+Prevention Outreach and Education Department

-The Prevention Outreach and Education Department (POE) is responsible for providing education programs and facilitating conversations with Michigan State's campus community on sexual and relationship violence prevention.
+The Prevention, Outreach and Education Department (POE) is responsible for providing education programs and facilitating conversations with Michigan State's campus community on sexual and relationship violence prevention.
 This department focuses on empowering individuals to be active bystanders and creating culture change.
 Workshops are provided to students, faculty, staff and the broader community.
 The department also offers specialized trainings that are designed to reflect unique experiences and needs of different communities on campus.
-The Program Specialists and Program Director rely on their extensive backgrounds to create inclusive material to engage in dialogue on these important topics.
+The Prevention Specialists and Director rely on their extensive backgrounds to create inclusive material to engage in dialogue on these important topics.

-For more information, please visit POE's Web site at titleix.msu.edu or call 1-517-355-3865.
+For more information, please visit POE's Web site at poe.msu.edu or call 1-517-355-3865.